mariakang/AP-Assignment-2-AdaShip/README.md

 The program includes the option to run an experiment.
 For each repetition, boats are randomly placed on a board, and then the number of shots taken to sink all of the boats using the targeting algorithm are compared to the number of shots taken to sink the same configuration of boats using random selection.

-Each time I've run the experiment, the targeting algorithm has achieved an average of around 55 shots, compared to the 95 shot average achieved by random selection.
+Each time I've run the experiment with 1,000 repetitions, the targeting algorithm has consistently achieved an average of 55 shots, compared to the 95 shot average achieved by random selection.

 ![Screenshot 1](https://maria-kang.com/photos/adaship/Screenshot-2021-03-12-1.png)
 ![Screenshot 2](https://maria-kang.com/photos/adaship/Screenshot-2021-03-12-2.png)